Table of Contents

 }

 The key is the name of the alias.
-The value is a domain for that was written a redirect_[hostname].json already.
+The value is a domain for that was a written

 The existance of a redirect config has higher priority than an entry in the aliases config.